 Many different skin problems can look alike.
-So, seeking the professional advice from a veterinarian is important to determine if an infection, parasites, or allergy is the reason for your dog’s excessive itching and discomfort.
-Coping with a dog that licks, scratches, or chews constantly can take a toll on everyone who spends time in your home, including your children and your friends.
+So seeking professional advice from a veterinarian is important to determine if an infection, parasites, or allergy is the reason for your dog’s excessive itching and discomfort.
+APOQUEL (oclacitinib tablet) is available only through prescription from a veterinarian.
+Ask your veterinarian about APOQUEL today!

 KEEP TRACK OF THE FREQUENCY AND DURATION OF ITCHING